 Currently, all 50 states and the District of Columbia authorize the creation of Pet Trusts.
 (Source: ASPCA – Pet Trust Laws) However, this is a recent phenomenon.
 Until a few decades ago, if you wanted to leave money to a pet, you actually had to leave it to a trusted friend and just hope that they would honor your wishes.
 It was known as an honorary trust.

-- Unlike most other trusts, the beneficiaries of an animal trust literally cannot talk for themselves, so the Grantor/Pet Owner must clearly indicate what level of care should be given to the surviving pet.
+Unlike the beneficiaries of most other trusts, pets cannot communicate their needs and desires to the Trustee.
+Accordingly, the Grantor of the Pet Trust (i.e. the pet’s owner) must clearly indicate what level of care should be given to the surviving pet.
 The document should also clarify what payments may be made to the pet’s caretaker.

-- In general, a trust’s income is subject to graduated income taxation at the same rates as individuals with the highest marginal rate of 35% taking effect after only $10,050 (for 2006) of income, a significant detrimental income tax effect.
-Some commentators have reported that the IRS will tax these trusts at a marginal rate that is lower than that of the average trust.
+In general, a trust’s income is subject to graduated income taxation at the same rates as individuals with the highest marginal rate of 37%.
+However, trusts have a compressed bracket.
+This means that the highest rate kicks in after only $14,450 (for 2023) of income.
+This causes a significant detrimental income tax effect.
+Accordingly, from an investment standpoint, it may be worthwhile to invest in a tax efficient manner.